Menu

 While third-party sellers (3P) set up an FBA store on Amazon, first-party (1P) sellers, also called vendors, send their inventory in to be sold by Amazon.
 Pricing on 1P products is controlled by Amazon, and “ships from and sold by Amazon” appears on product listings.

 1P sellers cannot make changes to their product listings, nor do they have the ability to request reviews from consumers who buy their products.
 Amazon sends these vendors purchase orders, the vendor sends in goods, and that’s it.
-A 3P seller has the option to fulfill orders through FBA, Fulfilled By Merchant (FBM), or a combination of the two.
+On the other hand, a 3P seller can fulfill orders through FBA, Fulfilled By Merchant (FBM), or a combination of the two.
 Third-party sellers control their pricing, and in cases where the seller is Brand Registered, their listing.

 Find out how the Amazon FBA program works.